 VISUAL IDENTITY: The logo of CIFOR and the guidelines for logo usage/letterhead usage are as follows: (from the CIFOR bylaws) Sections highlighted in yellow are the sections that are NOT part of the bylaws.

 Any and all official CIFOR correspondence written by members or support staff shall be written on official CIFOR letterhead with the official logo and no other illustrations.
 On documents other than correspondence (e.g., brochures, meeting announcements, handouts, etc.) CIFOR representatives as defined by the Bylaws have the option of using an illustration in conjunction with, but not instead of, the official CIFOR logo.
 If illustrations are used, they cannot be attached to or incorporated into the logo.
-The official CIFOR logo must be used intact and must conform to the colors, fonts and layout of the official logo.
-The CSTE National Office (CIFOR co-chair organization) maintains camera-ready copies for distribution as appropriate.
+The official CIFOR logo must be used intact and must conform to the colors, fonts and layout of the official logo, as referenced in the Style Guide.
+The CSTE National Office (CIFOR Co-Chair organization) will maintain the high-resolution digital files for distribution as appropriate.
 CIFOR letterhead should be reserved for correspondence regarding CIFOR affairs.
 Personal professional correspondence should not use the CIFOR letterhead or logo.
-CIFOR letterhead may not be used without approval by both CIFOR co-chairs and agreement by every organization listed on the CIFOR letterhead.
+CIFOR letterhead may not be used without approval by at least one of the CIFOR co-chairs with the exception of routine administrative correspondence (e.g., logistics, meeting invites, agendas) which can be created and distributed without further approval on CIFOR templates.
 CIFOR letters should bear the name and signature of both CIFOR co-chairs and be distributed by mail or electronically in PDF format.
 Electronic signatures can be used to sign CIFOR correspondence if approval is provided by the CIFOR co-chairs.

 PRACTICAL IDENTITY: All of the CIFOR products, including reports, website, guidelines, presentations, internal documents, etc. will have a similar look and feel, to include the incorporation of the official CIFOR logo, and, if the document/publication is more than 5 pages, includes the vision/mission of CIFOR.
 Templates for internal documents are/will be available to all CIFOR member organizations.
 The website identity is managed by NACCHO, in conjunction with the rest of the Council.
-External documents will have a similar (but not identical) look.
-The Guidelines covers will be updated in line with the new CIFOR strategic plan, and is being developed by CSTE.
-There will be two cover options, one for Products and one for Reports.
-Elements which should be incorporated into the design of these covers include:
+External documents will have a similar (but not identical) look..
+Elements which should be incorporated into the design of CIFOR product or report covers include:

 General color scheme for front and back covers will remain the official CIFOR colors.